Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Another good choice is Maokong, which can be accessed on the Maokong Gondola.
 Still, don’t expect the colorful foliage to be quite as amazing as what you would see in countries with cooler climates, such as Japan (for example, see these amazing fall colors in Kyoto in autumn).

 Autumn is a fabulous time to get out of the city.
 For loads of ideas outside of Taipei, see my 40 Taipei day trip recommendations.

-As the whether cools off across Taiwan, it’s the perfect time to start visiting hot springs.
+As the whether cools off across Taiwan, it’s the perfect time to start visiting hot springs around Taiwan.
 Besides the ones I mentioned above in Taipei, I also recommend Jiaoxi Hot Spring in Yilan County and secret Wenshan Hot Spring.

 Autumn is a lovely time for exploring the famed natural attractions of Taiwan, such as Taroko Gorge, Alishan National Scenic Area, and Sun Moon Lake.
 The Sun Moon Lake International Fireworks Festival usually takes place in October or November.

 Alishan can get quite chilly in autumn, but with the cold weather, the chance of seeing the sunrise above a sea of clouds phenomenon also increases, so the resort remains popular.

 Autumn is not a popular time to visit the offshore islands (and winter is even less popular) because it gets increasingly windy, but if you can handle the winds, you will also enjoy a crowd-free experience.
 On Orchid Island, many services start closing for the winter season beginning in autumn, so this can have a big impact on your trip.

 If you’re hoping to see autumn colors in Taiwan, there are better spots if you are willing to travel further from Taipei and into the mountains.
 November and early December are the best months to see autumn foliage, depending on where you go (generally, further south will come later).